Stopping Power Enhancement From Discrete Particle-Wake Correlations in High Energy Density Plasmas

 Three-dimensional (3D) simulations of electron beams propagating in high energy density (HED) plasmas using the quasi-static Particle-in-Cell (PIC) code QuickPIC demonstrate a significant increase in stopping power when beam electrons mutually interact via their wakes.
 Each beam electron excites a plasma wave wake of wavelength $\sim2\pi c/\omega_{pe}$, where $c$ is the speed of light and $\omega_{pe}$ is the background plasma frequency.
 We show that a discrete collection of electrons undergoes a beam-plasma like instability caused by mutual particle-wake interactions that causes electrons to bunch in the beam, even for beam densities $n_b$ for which fluid theory breaks down.
 This bunching enhances the beam's stopping power, which we call ``correlated stopping,'' and the effect increases with the ``correlation number'' $N_b \equiv n_b (c/\omega_{pe})^3$.
 For example, a beam of monoenergetic 9.7 MeV electrons with $N_b=1/8$, in a cold background plasma with $n_e=10^{26}$ cm$^{-3}$ (450 g cm$^{-3}$ DT), has a stopping power of $2.28\pm0.04$ times the single-electron value, which increases to $1220\pm5$ for $N_b=64$.
 The beam also experiences transverse filamentation, which eventually limits the stopping enhancement.

 \keywords{Fast Ignition, high energy density physics, electron beam stopping, relativistic electron stopping, correlated stopping, PIC}

 Energetic particle stopping power is a critical issue in many plasma physics contexts, including self-heating by fusion products, magnetic fusion devices, space plasmas, cancer therapy, and high energy density (HED) systems.
 We focus on the last, where energetic (non-thermal) charged particles are of interest for several reasons.
 Laser-plasma interactions, such as stimulated Raman scattering and two-plasmon decay, produce energetic electrons that alter energy coupling in an inertial fusion system.
 Ultra-intense short-pulse lasers can also produce energetic ions and relativistic electrons.
-An interesting application is the Fast Ignition (FI) approach to inertial fusion \cite{tabak:ignition}, which motivates our choice of parameters.
+An interesting application is the Fast Ignition (FI) approach to inertial fusion \cite{tabak:ignition}, in which a beam of energetic electrons (ideally with kinetic energy $\sim1-3$ MeV) deposits energy into a compressed target's core, beginning the ignition process.
+This application motivates our choice of parameters.
 The important role of electron wakes in this work is also relevant to plasma-based particle accelerator research.

-Most calculations of electron beam transport for MeV and higher particle energies in HED plasmas use a single-electron stopping formula based on quantum electrodynamics (QED) and a classical collective dielectric response or wake (discussed below) \cite{icru37, *solodov:stopping, *atzeni:stopping, Robinson:Theory}:
+Most calculations of electron beam transport for MeV and higher particle energies in HED plasmas use a single-electron stopping formula based on quantum electrodynamics (QED) and a collective dielectric response or wake (discussed in Appendix \ref{Appendix-A}) \cite{icru37, Deutsch:Interaction, solodov:stopping, atzeni:stopping, Robinson:Theory}: